 Please note that every Wednesday, the Reading Room closes at 3 pm for an afternoon talk, which is open to the public.
 Additionally, on the first Wednesday of each month, the Library holds a staff meeting and does not open until after 10 a.m.

 All researchers are required to register.
 The first step is to register online with our circulation program, AEON.
-When you get to the JCB you will need to present two forms of valid photographic identification, one of which must be government-issued, such as a driver's license or a passport, must be presented.
+When you get to the JCB you will need to present two forms of valid photographic identification, one of which must be government-issued, such as a driver's license or a passport.
 As a rule, college identification cards and reader’s cards from other institutions are not acceptable as primary identification.
 Foreign nationals (except Canadians) are required to present their passports.
 Graduate students and independent scholars are required to present a letter of reference from an established university scholar.

 Brown University Library:

 Access to the Rockefeller Library at Brown University may be arranged at no cost.
 The “Rock” has a large general collection of secondary materials.

 We do not photocopy rare books.
 Readers who want a copy of a rare book should visit our digital archives on LUNA and Internet Archive.
 If the book you are looking for is not digitized, you should talk to the Reference staff about using a camera.
-Digital image files and microfilm may also be ordered from the Imaging Department.
+Digital image files may also be ordered from the Imaging Department using AEON.

 Getting to the Library:

 The John Carter Brown Library is on the Brown University Green on the corner of George and Brown Streets.
 Once you are on the University campus, the Library is easy to find.
-When asking directions locally, you are more likely to get an informed response if you ask for Brown University, not the John Carter Brown Library.
+When asking directions locally, you are more likely to get an informed response if you ask for the main green of Brown University, not the John Carter Brown Library.